 I am thinking of having prints made of some of my watercolor paintings and selling them on sites like Etsy.
 I’m not sure how to go about having prints made, as far as making it profitable.
 Any suggestions?

 This is a great question Julie.
 Pricing is really tough, but you can figure it out!

-I’ll try to break it down to its basics.
+I’ll try to break it down to the basics.
 Here’s what you need to consider.

 1. Costs.
 You need to make back what you spent in making the art.
 This can include fixed costs like your office space, lighting, heating, etc. These costs must be spread out among the number of pieces you plan to sell on a monthly basis.
 For example, if your studio and rent together cost $1000 per month, and you plan on selling 10 prints per month, then you have $100 in costs for each print, before you ever count anything else.
 If you think you can sell 20 prints each month, then it’s only $50 per print.

 Then there are your costs per painting, or variable costs.
 This includes your canvas, brushes, the paint you used, and the time you spent (yes, your time is a cost, unless you are working for free).
-These will vary based on how much paint you use, how big the canvas is, etc. These will be calculated on an individual painting basis.
+These will vary based on how much paint you use, how big the canvas is, etc. These will be calculated on an individual basis (by painting/piece).

 How much is your time worth?
 How much do you want to make?
 If you make $20 per hour, that’s about $40,000 per year.
 (Hint: You’re worth more than that.)

 2. Goals.
 What are your painting goals?
 Are you trying to appear like you care what the art world thinks, or are you creating art for your buyers?